althalus2k/Flareallow/README.md

 # Flareallow
-Dynamically allow only associated Cloudflare sources to access http port
+A simple bash script for adding up-to-date Cloudflare source addresses to IPTABLES and block other traffic to port 80